Novi Dvori: Jelačić period

-Although law of Triune Kingdom of Croatia, formally obliged each candidate for position of Ban, to possess its own estate on Croatian soil, this criterion was briefly ignored upon Jelačić's appointment due to Revolutions of 1848.
-This was subsequently commented by Jelačić using following words:
+Although the law of the Triune Kingdom of Croatia, formally obliged each candidate for the position of Ban, to possess its own estate on Croatian soil, this criterion was briefly ignored upon Jelačić's appointment due to the Revolutions of 1848.
+This was subsequently commented by Jelačić using the following words:

 "I have always lived for my Homeland and everything I did, I did out of loyalty and fidelity, not for those 400 000 forints that I spent for buying the land estate in sense of our Constitution, which asks for Croatian ban to also be the landowner in our Kingdom."

 Written agreement on sale of the estate was made on March 23, 1852, despite Jelačić de facto buying the estate a year earlier.
-The new owner had both estate and the castle reconstructed and annexed.
+The new owner had both the estate and the castle reconstructed and annexed.
 He also further extended the castle 18 meters eastwards adding the east wing, while cellar, façade and the upper level were decorated.
-In 1855 construction of Neo-gothic chapel of St. Joseph started and it was finished after some two months of work.
-Following completion, the chapel was blessed on May 25, 1855. by an archbishop of Zagreb Juraj Haulik.
+In 1855 construction of the neo-Gothic chapel of Saint Joseph started, and it was finished after some two months of work.
+Following completion, the chapel was blessed on May 25, 1855 by an archbishop of Zagreb Juraj Haulik.

 The same year, on Christmas, Josip Jelačić's wife - countess Sofia, gave birth to their daughter Anica on the estate, for which occasion, the banner was raised on top of the manor.
-However, little Anica soon died as an infant so Jelačić had her body buried Inside St. Joseph chapel.
+However, little Anica soon died as an infant, so Jelačić had her body buried Inside St. Joseph chapel.
 He also planned to build the family tomb on the estate, but died in 1859, before being able to execute this.
 In his last will, he expressed a wish to be buried next to his daughter in the estate chapel.
-After the death of Josip Jelačić, the estate became the property of his brother Đuro, who continued managing it and finally completed tomb wished by Josip in 1884.
+After the death of Josip Jelačić, the estate became the property of his brother Đuro, who continued managing it and finally completed the tomb wished by Josip in 1884.
 The design for this was made by prominent Austrian architect Hermann Bollé.
-The construction of the tomb was made out of unused stone, taken from reconstruction of Zagreb cathedral, which was badly damaged in 1880 Zagreb earthquake.
+The construction of the tomb was made out of unused stone, taken from reconstruction of Zagreb Cathedral, which was badly damaged in 1880 Zagreb earthquake.
 After Đuro's death, the castle was inherited by his daughters Anka and Vera.
-In 1919. countess Vera Jelačić donated the family collection of weapons and paintings from Novi dvori, to what was then Croatian People's Museum.
+In 1919, countess Vera Jelačić donated the family collection of weapons and paintings from Novi dvori, to what was then Croatian People's Museum.
 The daughters bequeathed the estate to the Croatian people in 1934.
 Although Đuro, Hermina, and much of the Jelačić family were initially buried in family arcade in Zagreb's Mirogoj cemetery, their remains were taken to the tomb in Novi Dvori in 1933, by the wish of countess Anka Jelačić.
 During the night on July 24, 1935, the tomb was looted by unknown vandals.